 Juugo also has his first day of school, where he meets class rep Yurika Yumeji.
 By the end of their interactions, it appears that Yurika might have feelings for Juugo.

 Episode One did an effective job of establishing the characters we meet, as well as the basic story of the series.
 There is also the occasional “fanservice” shot, primarily when Juugo has interactions with Shiki.
-In addition to this, there are times with Juugo is acting like a typical high school boy and thinking about girls and their physical attributes.
+In addition to this, there are times when Juugo is acting like a typical high school boy and thinking about girls and their physical attributes.

 The concept about Nanana’s Collection, which also includes Nanana’s Buried Treasure, is an intriguing one.
 The information that’s given on it during this episode is intriguing enough to make me want to watch more of the series to see if Juugo will try to find any of the treasure.
 The interactions between Juugo and Nanana are also fun to watch, and I’m interested to see how their interactions will change over the course of the series as they get to know each other better.